Haywards Heath to Balcombe via Ardingly Walk

 Features

 Haywards Heath is a large commuter town and there is quite a lot of it to get through at the start of this walk, but the route is better in practice than suggested by the map (and would be even more so if a new right of way is established across a private meadow).
-An undulating stretch across open ground and woodland typical of the High Weald eventually takes you across the River Ouse, along the dam wall of Ardingly Reservoir and up to the village of Ardingly.
+An undulating stretch across open ground and woodland typical of the High Weald eventually takes you across the River Ouse and along the dam wall of Ardingly Reservoir.
+After a gentle climb it continues alongside the South of England Event Centre to the lunch pub in the village of Ardingly.

-Near the start of the afternoon section you have an unusually close encounter with a leading independent school as the walk route takes you on a right of way through the grounds of Ardingly College.
-You cross over your outward route at the reservoir and join part of the Balcombe Circular via Ardingly Reservoir walk (#22·W, its ‘Winter Walk’) for a long stretch along its northern side.
-There is a slightly different ending into Balcombe and onwards to the station, but short stretches will be familiar to anyone who knows the Balcombe Circular walk (1–16) or the Balcombe to East Grinstead walk (1–34).
+Near the start of the afternoon section you have an unusually close encounter with a leading independent school as you follow a right of way through the grounds of Ardingly College.
+You cross over your outward route at the reservoir and join Part Three of the Balcombe Circular via Ardingly Reservoir walk (#22·W, its ‘Winter Walk’) for a long stretch along its northern side.
+The suggested ending into Balcombe and onwards to the station is different, but short stretches will be familiar to anyone who knows the Balcombe Circular walk (1–16) or the Balcombe to East Grinstead walk (1–34).

 As with any walk in the High Weald, you will need to be prepared for muddy or waterlogged paths at almost any time of the year.